ryanduan02/Beam-Search-1010/README.md

 	2) runs beam search to plan the best sequence for that hand
 	3) applies the planned moves and records rich telemetry to JSON

+- An experimentation setup to run simulations automatically.

 The simulator json output is meant for inspecting / tuning heuristic weights.

 ## Requirements